Trump will witness the dignified transfer of 2 National Guardsmen and an interpreter killed in Syria

 ——

-Associated Press writers Konstantin Toropin and Darlene Superville in Washington and Isabella Volmert in Lansing, Michigan, contributed to this report.
+Associated Press writers Konstantin Toropin and Darlene Superville in Washington, Isabella Volmert in Lansing, Michigan, and Hannah Fingerhut in Des Moines, Iowa, contributed to this report.